Skip to content

 Utilizing Authorial Intrusion

 Authorial intrusion is another powerful metafictional technique that involves the author inserting themselves or their commentary into the narrative.
 This can be done through direct comments on the narrative style, the author’s influence on the story, or even by including the author as a character.
 By doing so, writers can promote self-reflexivity and engage readers on a deeper level.
+Metafictional works often use authorial intrusion to explore the theory behind storytelling, examining how narratives are constructed and controlled.

 When characters comment on the narrative or the author’s role, it creates opportunities for authorial commentary and enhances the metafictional experience.
 This method disrupts the reader’s immersion, encouraging reflection on the writing process and the nature of storytelling itself.